mattymaloney/mattymaloney.github.io/_posts/2016-02-29-migrating-google-apps-data.md

 I'm using Thunderbird to download/sync all of the migration-ready user's email.
 Then, I will move all of those messages into a newly created folder, named for this migrating user, in the archive account's gmail.

 At this time, I haven't completed the process, so I don't have detailed notes.

+### Calendar

+After getting takeout archive, log in to the achive master account's calendar, go to Settings -> Calendars, and look between the "My Calendar" and "Other Calendars".
+Click "Create new calendar" to create a calendar for each ics you want to import from the old user's takeout archive.
+For each calendar, import into the appropriate calendar you just created.